 There are 75 different categories of American work visas - but one of the best known is O-1, the “genius” visa designated for people who have attained profound professional achievement.
 We explore what it takes to qualify for this rare status.

-Writer, director, and performer Wyatt Cenac stars in this new digital series about a Brooklyn resident moonlighting as a crime-fighting vigilante.
-Nominated for an Emmy for Outstanding Short Form Comedy or Drama Series - 2018.
+Writer, director, and performer Wyatt Cenac stars in this digital series about a Brooklyn resident moonlighting as a crime-fighting vigilante.
+Nominated for a 2018 Emmy for Outstanding Short Form Comedy or Drama Series.

 Dr. Merel Kindt is a clinical psychologist with a new way to treat, or even eliminate, phobias and the effects of emotional trauma.
 Amazingly, it seems to work.
 In this four-part series, we follow the doctor as she cares for terrified patients.